Looking to sort out your Bali Visa on arrival or wanting to plan your Bali Visa extension and get up to 60 days in paradise?

 It can be a tricky business as there’s always a few scammers around and you’re going to be handing over your passport – which is always a nerve racking experience in a foreign country!

-A quick google search will pull up a whole heap of results – but personally I’ve used Bali Visas (you can Whats App them directly on +62 816-772-262) they’ve proven reliable, helpful and most importantly I’ve had absolutely no issues with leaving/re entering the country with their visa extensions!
+A quick google search will pull up a whole heap of results – but personally I’ve used Bali Visas (you can Whats App them directly on +62 816-772-262 and say I sent you!) they’ve proven reliable, helpful and most importantly I’ve had absolutely no issues with leaving/re entering the country with their visa extensions!

 Personally recommendations are always the best on these kind of things so if you guys have used anyone else (good or bad!) let me know in the comments!